When to Use “To Whom It May Concern”: Examples👍

 While “To Whom It May Concern” might seem like a safe choice, it can convey a lack of effort and attention to detail.
 It’s important to weigh how your salutation might be perceived by the recipient and choose one that reflects your professionalism and commitment.

-See also Is It Correct to Say "My Condolences"?
+See also Is It Correct to Say “Much Appreciated”?

 Alternatives That Show You’ve Done Your Homework